dyhes/zulip/templates/corporate/development-community.md

   possible for others to benefit from the discussion.
 - Don’t ask the same question in multiple places.
 Moderators read every public stream, and make sure every question gets a reply.
 - Use @-mentions sparingly.
-Unlike IRC or Slack, Zulip‘s topics make it easy to see what you’re replying to, so you don’t need to mention your conversation partner to make sure they will see or understand your reply.
+Unlike IRC or Slack, Aloha‘s topics make it easy to see what you’re replying to, so you don’t need to mention your conversation partner to make sure they will see or understand your reply.
 Core contributors will often @-mention someone who asked